AnomalousMedical/fxogrefbx/README.txt

 - Weight all vertices to bones.
 The exporter will try to deal with unskinned meshes the best that it can, but to remove uncertainty, do the binding yourself.

-- If your character has more than one bind pose, the default behavior is to skin the character as it appears on the bindframe (frame 0 by default).
-You can also force the exporter to use a bindframe which can be a good for troubleshooting.

-- Bounding boxes do not account for mesh vertices other than the ones from the mesh in the bind position.
-The global position of the bones is also used.
+- The default behaviour is to use frame 0 as the bind pose.
+You can force a different frame to use, or specify that the FBX bindpose should be used.
+If the FBX bindpose is used, there must only be one bindpose specified in the FBX file.

 - Use the FBX Converter to view FBX files.
 Not all scenes from 3D packages export to the FBX format well, so use Autodesk's tool to see if it is a problem with the